KMiOpenBlockchain/isws2022-demonstrator/README.md

 ![](images/docs/metamask8.png)

-MetaMask treats them as 'Fungible' tokens at the moment, so waht you can see is a count of how many you have:
+As we said, MetaMask treats them as 'fungible' tokens at the moment, so what you can see is a count of how many you have:

 ![](images/docs/metamask9.png)